The South Cottage at Sissinghurst Castle Garden

 The South Cottage has over the years been maintained as a writing haven by the Nicolson family, and much of the original décor remains.
 As visitors step through the low door-frame, they will find themselves immersed in a retreat away from the world.

-Pick up a timed ticket from the cottage kitchen if you'd like a guided tour, normal admission to the garden applies.
+Pick up a timed ticket from the cottage kitchen if you'd like a guided tour, normal entry admission applies.
 Please note that the cottage has a limited hourly and daily capacity so we cannot guarantee access.

 You will need to navigate narrow paths to reach the South Cottage which may be slippery, please wear appropriate footwear.